iconata/Turn-based-WoW/README.md

 The game has:
 - 6 classes to choose from - Paladin, Warrior, Priest, Monk, Mage, Shaman
-- 4 roles for the classes - Ranged DPS, Healer, Melee DPS, Tank
+- 3 roles for the classes  - Ranged DPS, Melee DPS, Tank
-- The ability to read the input from terminal (to be implemented)
+- The ability to read the input from terminal
-- Turn-based play style (to be implemented)
+- Turn-based play style

 I'm planning to add in a future update:
 - UI